 Hong Kong Special Administrative Region

-Freedom of assembly and association
+Freedom of expression and assembly

-Freedom of expression
+Freedom of association

 LGBTI people’s rights